Ferdila-doank/BlankSpaceAcademy/README.md

     b. change argument in JsonExtract.py. pathfile to path file movies.zip and pathdest is path for output JSON

     c.
-After this program complete run you will found 1 json file in pathdest
+After this program complete run you will found 1 json file in pathdest If you want to see files output download JsonExtract.7z